Angola flagPolitics & Government Guide · Angola

 Voting Rights

-All Angolan citizens aged 18 and above have the right to vote in national assembly elections through a closed-list proportional representation system
+All Angolan citizens aged 18 and above have the right to vote in national and local elections.
+Voting is based on universal suffrage in a multiparty democratic system.

 Recent Developments